mariadb-corporation/MaxScale/Documentation/REST-API/Resources-Service.md

 }
 ```

-All relationships for a service can be deleted by sending an empty array as the
+All relationships for a service can be deleted by sending an empty array or a
-_data_ field value.
-The following example removes all servers from a service.
+`null` value as the _data_ field value.
+The following example removes all
+servers from a service.

 ```
 PATCH /v1/services/my-rw-service/relationships/servers